Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 2,741 daily trips across all routes, translating to about 225 weekly trips per individual stop.
+Residents' average distance to the nearest stop is 166 meters.
+Daily service frequency averages 2,741 trips across all routes, equating to about 225 weekly trips per individual stop.

 Frequently Asked Questions - Transport